#6 Most Cited1,600+ citations/year

 Electrical documentation on construction sites centers on GFCI protection or the assured grounding program alternative.
 If you choose the assured grounding route, the documentation requirements are extensive:

-• Assured equipment grounding conductor program (if GFCI not used) with test records
+• Written assured equipment grounding conductor program (if GFCI not used)

 What Inspectors Look For